FREQUENTLY ASKED QUESTIONS

 THE NAKED WEREWOLF SERIES

-Q. Will there be a third Naked Werewolf book?
+Q. Will there be more Naked Werewolf books?

 THE BLUEGRASS SERIES

 Q. What is the title of the second title in the Bluegrass series?

 A. The second installment in the series will be called RHYTHM AND BLUEGRASS.
 My agent and editor and I arrived on that title so quickly that it actually frightened us.
 Usually it takes several steps and ab0ut a dozen emails.
 The book will feature Bonnie, the KTC’s resident historian as she tries to salvage a rundown music hall in fictional Mud Creek, Kentucky.
 She runs afoul of locals, including Mud Creek Mayor Will McBride, who planned to selling the music hall site to a manufacturer offering economy-saving jobs.
 As Will and Bonnie try to find a compromise they can both live with, an epic flirtation involving library books, long-lost love, and taxidermically preserved possums ensues.
 There is no official release date, but I will announce it soon.

 Q. What is the title of the third Bluegrass book?